ressca/pokeparty-frontend/README.md

 You can find the backend repository here: [PokeParty Backend](https://github.com/ressca/pokeparty-backend)

-This README covers the frontend setup, running, and building instructions.
+This README covers the frontend setup and running instructions.

 ---